matomo-org/plugin-QueuedTracking/README.md

 ## Changelog

+0.2.2

+- Improved output for the new `test` command
+- New FAQ entries

 0.2.1

-- Added a new command to test the connection to Redis
+- Added a new command to test the connection to Redis.
+To test yor connection use `./console queuedtracking:test`

 0.2.0